Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = 2.4.3 =
 * Improved tags parsing where wrong type of quote was used causing PHP Notice being raised about it.
 Thank you Igor for reporting it.
+* Added improvment to widgets parsing where hooks used fired while the expected core functionality was not available.
+The imporvement makes the code work only when it is available.

 == Changelog ==